I have a few things I'd like to share.

 So instead of thinking I was superior, I internalized my own shame and feelings that I was indeed unworthy and proceeded to adopt a belief that I must earn love.
 I would not accept that love be given to me because I looked a certain way.
 I would not accept love be given to me just because I am me.
 I let the shame seep in deeply, because I knew I was not worthy of any special privilege.

 This belief system manifest itself in my life through a very unhealthy relationship.
 I spent 10 years in an verbally and emotionally abusive environment because I believed in my own unworthiness.
 I believed I was not good enough as I am, so when the man who would become my husband labeled me worthless I knew he was right.
 And I stayed with him.

 I buried myself in his reflection of my own deep seeded unworthiness.
-I had no voice in his presence, I had no value.
-Unitl I found dignity.
+I had no voice in his presence.
+I had no value, until I understood dignity.

 Dignity is your innate state of being worthy.

 Dignity is everyones innate state of being worthy!!!
 Everyone.
 Everyone!!!

 Dignity changed my life, becasue I finally realized that I could step out of my old belief system of lack and regain my own power.
 I eventually was able to heal and step out of my belief in victimhood too.
 It has been a long process, and I'm still working on it, but I realize now that I am not useful to my brown sisters and brothers if I hang myself on the tree next to you.

 I need to use what was given to me to help free us all.
 It's like those without access to clean drinking water.
 I believe its a humans right to have access to clean drinking water everyday.
 I don't believe that just because I am afforded the privilege of a faucet and clean running water and some are not means that I need to start drinking from the toilet, until we all have fresh water.
 No!
 I need to use my power to help those in need.
 And I need to start doing a much better job at it!